There’s no denying the impact of the novel coronavirus (COVID-19).

 Right now is a good time to capitalize on organic social media.

-For one, engagement rates are higher than they’ve ever been in 2020 across Instagram, Facebook, and Twitter.
+engagement rates are higher than they’ve ever been in 2020 across Instagram, Facebook, and Twitter.

 And that’s partly due to another good thing: There is a reduction in posting frequency.